nunomaduro/talks/effective-php/README.md

 This talk is about writing PHP Code that is: safe, robust, maintainable, and optimized for the reader.
 We are going to cover a set of rules, that if you follow them; they will get you on the habit of writing code well.

-Get ready for a 20 min/35min live-coding session where rules will be illustrated with a real practical example.
-You will learn how to design classes, re-thinking about their public API preventing breaking changes.
-You will also discover concepts about methods design and variables naming, exceptions, and more about general programming.
+Get ready for a 20 to 35 min live-coding session, where I go through practical examples.
+You will learn how to design classes, how to think about your API to prevent breaking changes, and discover concepts around method design, variable naming, exceptions, and much more.